jakaspeh/jakaspeh.github.io/_posts/2016-01-11-data-races.md

 `{%raw%}#include <mutex>{%endraw%}` statement.
 We declare a global mutex, lock it before incrementing and unlock it afterwards.
 The main function is unchanged.
 This makes our program data race free.
-For an exercise, you can make the `{%raw%}arguments.cpp{%endraw%}` from the previous blog post data race free.
+For an exercise, you can make the `{%raw%}arguments.cpp{%endraw%}` from the previous article data race free.

 Usually, we don't use global mutexes, but we group them and the protected resource together in a class.
 This also makes the relation between the mutex and the resource more apparent.

 A mutex looks like a very useful tool in concurrent programming.
 But, it is also a source of problems.
-In the next blog post, we will explore common problems associated with mutexes.
+In the next article, we will explore common problems associated with mutexes.

 Summary